temmy222/PyTOUGHREACT/paper/paper.md

-Funding for this research is from the National Academy of Sciences, Engineering, and Medicine (NASEM) Gulf Research Program (GRP) grant on “Mitigating Risks to Hydrocarbon Release through Integrative Advanced Materials for Wellbore Plugging and Remediation” under award number 200008863 and the Early Career Research Fellowship of Ipsita Gupta. paper
+Funding for this research is from the National Academy of Sciences, Engineering, and Medicine (NASEM) Gulf Research Program (GRP) grant on “Mitigating Risks to Hydrocarbon Release through Integrative Advanced Materials for Wellbore Plugging and Remediation” under award number 200008863 and the Early Career Research Fellowship of Ipsita Gupta.

 # References